FairWell-dev/FairWell/README.md

 #### Subway Data

-As the neighborhood census data was taken on June 2020, we selected 3 months worth of data from the subway data between April to June 2020, with the assumption that the neighborhood census remain consistent for these 3 months.
+As the neighbourhood census data was taken on June 2020, we selected 3 months worth of data from the subway data between April to June 2020, with the assumption that the neighbourhood census remain consistent for these 3 months.

 Missing values: The Subway Dataset has the following columns with missing data.
 Upon further evaluation of these columns, we decided to drop these two columns.